ICICI Account Details

 So how we can cure migraine?

-nutrition is crucial in all healing, change your diet.
+a) First nutrition is crucial in all healing, change your diet.
 Cut out all allergenic foods - soy, dairy, gluten, refined or artificial sugar.
-Take time to evaluate
+Take time to evaluate your allergic foods.

 10 Yoga Asanas to cure migraine are:

 1.Urdhva Mukha Svanasana; Upward Facing Dog Pose